CATcher-org/catcher-org.github.io/dg/setting-up.md

 ## Getting started

 **Prerequisites:**
-* [Node.js 12](https://nodejs.org/en/blog/release/v12.20.0/) -- (run `node -v` in your OS terminal to check the version of Node on your computer)
+* [Node.js 14](https://nodejs.org/en/blog/release/v14.21.2/) -- (run `node -v` in your OS terminal to check the version of Node on your computer)

 **Recommended:**
 * IDE: Visual Studio Code

 **Steps:**
 1. Fork this repository into your Github account.
-1. Clone the forked repository into your computer.
+2. Clone the forked repository into your computer.
-1. Install dependencies with npm: Run `npm install`.
+3. Install dependencies with npm: Run `npm install`
+    - *a list of warnings is expected and no action needs to be taken before proceeding.*
-1. Compile and start the application: Run `npm start`.
+4. Compile and start the application in browser: Run `npm run ng:serve:web`.

 -----------------------------------------------------------------------------------